 - Europe remains a hotbed for money laundering, with the UK, Germany, and Switzerland identified as top destinations for illicit financial flows.

-- The Asia-Pacific region saw a significant rise in laundering cases, particularly in Hong Kong, Singapore, and Malaysia, where $500 billion was funneled through illegal channels in 2023.
+- The Asia-Pacific region saw a significant rise in laundering cases, particularly in Hong Kong, Singapore, and Malaysia, where $500 billion was funneled through illegal channels.

 - The Middle East, particularly Dubai, emerged as a preferred destination for money launderers due to its booming real estate market and lenient financial regulations.